 Proposal: As the sardine assessment is an age-structured model, the direct use of, for example, condition factor or standardized gonad mass is not straightforward.
 However, if density-dependent growth has occurred, this should reflect in the age-length-keys used in the updated assessment.
-In the two-stock hypotheses, the same ALKs will be used for both stocks and thus both stocks will be assumed to be affected by density-dependence in a similar manner.
+In the two-population hypotheses, the same ALKs will be used for both populations and thus both populations will be assumed to be affected by density-dependence in a similar manner.
+[AGREED]

-• It is assumed at present that adult sardine natural mortality is constant over time at M = 0.4 year-1 and juvenile M = 1 year-1 (estimates based weakly on maximum likelihood considerations for past assessments, and also on plausible proportions of recruits available to the May survey .
+• It is assumed at present that adult sardine natural mortality is constant over time at M = 0.4 year-1 and juvenile M = 1 year-1 (estimates based weakly on maximum likelihood considerations for past assessments, and also on plausible proportions of recruits available to the May survey.
 Is there reason to suspect temporal changes, and if so how are alternative possibilities to be plausibly quantified?
 Do 1 and/or 2 year olds have a natural mortality closer to that of juveniles than adults?

 Proposal: Alternative combinations of adult and juvenile natural mortality, constant over time, will be tested.
+Worldwide, sardine M estimates range from 0.3 to 1 year-1 (Barange et al. accepted).
 Bayesian posterior mode and plausible proportions of recruits available to the May survey will be taken into consideration in determining a suitable choice of M. Juvenile natural mortality will apply to the recruits only.
+Another alternative that could be considered is whether M is a function of population size, with predator needs saturating when the population increases above a threshold.
+[AGREED] Recently suggestions have been made that M for sardine has increased over time.
+Written contributions on the basis for this have been requested to allow their evaluation and possible incorporation amongst alternatives to be considered.